Wisequacker/energetic-sun-b54e6/content/pages/about.md

     elementId: ''
     backgroundSize: full
     text: >
-      I am a data-driven nerd that hopes to explore and work on projects that involve utilizing data to make informed decisions.
-Currently a graduating senior who hopes to gain more experiences in various fields/industries in the coming future.
-I have a Bachelor of Science in Economics and I've grown interested in coding and machine learning as well.I firmly believe that data has the power to tell epic stories and provide insight to better our individual lives and shape tomorrow's society.
+      I am a data-driven problem-solver that hopes to explore and work on projects that involve utilizing data to make informed decisions.
+I have a Bachelor of Science in Economics and I've grown interested in data science.
+I firmly believe that data has the power to tell epic stories and provide insight to better our individual lives and shape tomorrow's society.
     actions: